romankop/FinNet-Challenge-2020/README.md

 # FinNet-Challenge-2020

-The Solution for the <a href="https://job.tochka.com/challenge">FinNet Challenge 2020</a> of Bossanova Baby team.
+The Solution for the <a href="https://job.tochka.com/challenge">FinNet Challenge 2020</a> of Bossanova Babies team.
 The Solution achieved the 8th place in the Private Leaderboard.

 Team included <a href="https://github.com/Iliaavilov">Ilia Avilov</a>.